 Come on...it's 2018.
 We all know that torrents are a popular way of downloading things – legal things, and of course in some cases, not-so-legal things (of course we don’t condone any copyright-trampling activities here at TechRadar) – whereby many users share small bits of a larger file with each other to enable some potentially very fast download speeds.
 And the rise of torrenting has also meant a rise in the popularity of VPN downloads.

-Of course, the downside on the privacy front is that all these other online folks you’re sharing with can clearly see your IP address, so if you want to avoid that, obviously a VPN will ensure that your details stay private.
+That's because the downside on the privacy front is that all these other online folks you’re sharing with can clearly see your IP address So if you want to avoid that and retain your anonymity,one of the best VPNs that we've listed below will ensure that your details stay private.

 How to choose the best VPN for torrenting